 TRUST NGO IN INDIA

 A trust can be either private or public.
 Private trusts are governed by the Indian Trusts Act (1882) and are used for private purposes, such as running a private estate or institution.
 For doing a charitable work for public, Public charitable trusts can be set up.
-India doesn’t have a national level law to govern charitable trusts, however; few states have enacted Public Charitable Trusts Act.
+India doesn’t have a national level law to govern charitable trusts, however; few states have enacted Public Charitable Trusts Act and NGO trust registration has to be done..

-In the absence of a Trusts Act in a particular state or territory, the general principles of the Indian Trusts Act, 1882 shall apply.
+In the absence of a Trusts Act in a particular state or territory, the general principles of the Indian Trusts Act, 1882 shall apply for the NGO trust registration.
 Trusts are registered using a document called Trust Deed.
 Along with this, you would need to attach a Rs.
 100 Non-Judicial stamp paper.
 All trustees and witnesses will have to give thumb impressions/signatures on all papers.

 Following items must be mentioned in the trust deed document: